DCsunset/http-serve-file/README.md

 # http-serve-file

-Serve static files via http or https, based on Koa.js.
+Conveniently serve single file or specific files in a directory, based on Koa.js.

 ## Install